tanchevskiacc/express-vehicle-app/README.md

-# Restfull API with Express JS
+# REST API with Express JS & MongoDB

-This project was created to apply fundamental knowledge of developing REST API with Express JS
+This project was created to apply fundamental knowledge of developing REST API with Express JS & MongoDB

 ## Lessons Learned